jhfatehi/pisql-server/README.md

 ### install and configure mysql
 1. SSH into 'serverpi' as the 'pi' user.
 1. Install MySQL server.
 In Raspbian this will actuall install MariaDB which is [practicaly the same](https://blog.panoply.io/a-comparative-vmariadb-vs-mysql) as MySQL.
+The default root password is blank.
+When running the 'mysql_secure_installation' no not chnage root password and say yes to all other options.

    `$ sudo apt-get install mysql-server`
    `$ sudo mysql_secure_installation`

-1. $ sudo mysql_secure_installation (default root password is blank.  no not chnage root password and say yes to all other options)
+1. Open MySQL as the root user and create a new user with read write access to all databases.
+Substiute the username and password.
+I use the username bob.
+Then commit the privilege change and exit the MySQL shell.
-1. $ sudo mysql (open mysql shell as root user.)
+   `$ sudo mysql (open mysql shell as root user.)`
-1. GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password'; (create a new user will full privliges)
+   `mysql> GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password';`
-1. exit; (exits mysql)
-1. $ mysql -u username -p (mysql shell can now be opened without root)
+   `mysql> FLUSH PRIVILEGES;`
+   `exit; (exits mysql)`
+1. You can not open the MySQL shell as a non-root user.
+   `$ mysql -u bob -p`

 ### use mysql through ssh tunnel from client
 1. $ ssh pi@serverpi -L 3307:127.0.0.1:3306 -N (use pi user password.  this will open the tunnel.  if the bash shell is closed the tunnel will also close.  usering port 3307 instead of default 3306 incase ther is a local mysql server running on client)